brpo01/Project-Documentation/Project-14.md

 - Create Jenkinsfile from scratch (delete all the current stages in the file)
   - Add a new stage to clone the GitHub repo
     ```
-    stage('Clone repo') {
+    stage('SCM Checkout') {
       steps {
-        git(branch: 'dev', url: 'https://github.com/Anefu/ansible-config-mgt.git')
+        git(branch: 'main', url: 'https://github.com/TheCountt/config-ansible-mgt.git')
       }
     }
     ```
-    The above step clones the repo from the dev branch.

-  - Add another stage to edit /etc/ansible/ansible.cfg file
+  - Add the next stage, to run the playbook
     ```
-    stage('Update ansible.cfg') {
+    stage('Execute Ansible') {
         steps {
-        sh ('sudo sed -i -e "/roles_path = \\/[a-z]*\\/*/a\\roles_path = $cpath" -e "/roles_path = \\/[a-z]*\\/*/d" /etc/ansible/ansible.cfg')
+            ansiblePlaybook colorized: true, credentialsId: 'privateKEY', disableHostKeyChecking: true, installation: 'ansible', inventory: 'inventory/${inventory_file}', playbook: 'playbooks/site.yml'}
         }
       }
-    Note: cpath is an environment variable I declared in the Jenkinsfile that resolves to the absolute path to the current workspace
-    ```
-    Blocker: Jenkins requires a password to run the script as sudo, to circumvent this, I added jenkins user to the sudoers file with permissions to use the sudo command without password.
-    ```
-    Run `sudo visudo` and add the following line
-    jenkins ALL=(ALL) NOPASSWD: ALL
-    ```

-  - Add the next stage, to run the playbook
-    ```
-    stage('Run playbook') {
-      steps {
-        ansiblePlaybook(credentialsId: 'private-key', disableHostKeyChecking: true, installation: 'ansible', inventory: 'inventory/${inventory}', playbook: 'playbooks/site.yml', tags: '${tag}')
     }
-    }
     ```
-    This build stage requires a credentails file (private-key) which can be created by following these steps:
+    This build stage requires a credentails file (privateKEY) which can be created by following these steps:
     - Click Manage Jenkins and scroll down a bit to Manage Credentials
     - Under Stores scoped to Jenkins on the right, click on Jenkins
     - Under System, click the Global credentials (unrestricted)
     - Click Add Credentials on the left
     - For credentials kind, choose SSH username with private key
-    - Enter the ID as private-key
+    - Enter the ID as privateKEY
-    - Enter the username Jenkins would use (ubuntu/ec2-user, don't worry about this, since we specify appropriate users in our Ansible inventory files)
+    - Enter the username Jenkins would use (ubuntu/ec2-user)
-    - Enter the secret key (the contents of your <\private-key>.pem file from AWS)
+    - Enter the secret key (the contents of your <\private_key>.pem file from AWS)
     - Click OK to save
   - You could add a stage that cleans your workspace after every build (whether failed, successful or otherwise)
     ```